summa-dev/merkle-sum-tree-ts/README.md

 ## What is a Merkle Sum Tree?

 A Merkle Sum Tree is a binary Merkle Tree with the following properties:

-- Each entry of a Merkle Sum Tree is a pair of a value and a sum.
+- Each entry of a Merkle Sum Tree is a pair of a username and a balance.
 - Each Leaf Node contains a hash and a sum.
-The hash is equal to H(value, sum).
-The sum is equal to the sum itself.
+The hash is equal to H(username, balance).
+The sum is equal to the balance itself.
 - Each Middle Node contains a hash and a sum.
 The hash is equal to H(LeftChild.hash, LeftChild.sum, RightChild.hash, RightChild.sum).
 The sum is equal to the sum of the sums of its children.
-- The Root Node represents the committed state of the Tree and contains the sum of all the entries' sums.
+- The Root Node represents the committed state of the Tree and contains the sum of all the entries' balances.
+The MerkleSumTree class is a TypeScript implementation of a Merkle Sum tree and it provides all the functions to create a tree starting from a csv file that contains a list of entries in the format `username -> balance`.

 <div align="center">
 <img src="./imgs/mst.png" width="600" align="center" />